 Feedback from previous students who have completed the course emphasise how important the experience has been in helping them focus on a specific direction when qualified.
 Wildlife veterinary is a unique line of work and being part of it on ground level is life changing!

 The course tackles many of the conservation challenges we are faced with, educating you on the important role you as vet will play in the direct survival to many of the species found across the globe.

 The program is also filled with some exciting excursions so that course participants can explore a little bit of the South African lowveld too.
 We visit some local wildlife rehabilitation and conservation centres, spend a day in Kruger National Park and enjoy a day taking in the beautiful sights of the Drakensberg Mountains and Blyde River Canyon (the third largest canyon in the world).

 Furthermore, we teach our students how to safely work with a dart gun.
-We practice with empty darts at a static target and then step things up by darting the same target out of a helicopter.
+We practice with empty darts at a static target and then step things up by doing some target shooting with a paintball gun out of a helicopter.
 It’s really not that easy but a lot of fun and a chance to see a little piece of the South African lowveld from the sky.

 > Transfers to all set operations, parks and rehabs

 The price excludes the following: